Part 1: Installation of HoneyPi in a housing

 The whole can be pre-assembled individually and then mounted as an “assembly”, as the Grove connector fits through the 12mm (or 16mm for Sodial buttons) hole.

 When tightening the plastic M16 cable glands, make sure that the locknuts are mounted correctly: One side is more round and the corners of the hexagon protrude slightly from the other side, so that they hold better in the housing.
 A hand tight is enough for tightening, as it’s quickly too much with the wrench.
+If you’re looking to cancel grand crowne timeshare, you might find that a similar approach—simple adjustments without overcomplicating the process—can be beneficial.

 C:UsersAlexAppDataLocalMicrosoftWindowsINetCacheContent.WordIMG_20190131_223929925.jpg